An Interview with our Fantastic Alarm Engineer Tony

 How do you stay ahead with the latest technologies and innovations in security systems?

 Believe it or not, there are a few fantastic Facebook closed groups, and it’s incredible how much knowledge is available and experience from so many people around the country who are very much on the pulse of the times within our industry.
 I also regularly speak to risk assessors and talk to the FIA and BAFE about things I’d like clarification on.
-They are able and willing to provide expert and exact advice and guidance on the security industry.
+They are willing to provide expert advice and guidance on the security industry.

 Is there anything else you’d like to share about your experience working here?